dora-team/dora.dev/hugo/assets/core/README.md

 ### Ongoing dev process (speculative/experimental)

-1. Using Figma, export the Core diagram as SVG, to `dora-core-model-EXPORT.svg`
+1. Using Figma, export the Core diagram as SVG, to `dora-core-model-v<version>.svg`, e.g. `dora-core-model-v1.1.0.svg`
   * the resulting file will look pretty, but will be lacking key features, including usable `class` and `id` attributes.
 1. Run the script: `process-figma-export-to-interactive-core-svg.sh`, which will copy the exported file to `dora-core-model.svg` and perform some text manipulations
 1. Implement interactivity by editing the javascript in the template file